axibase/atsd-use-cases/integrations/shared/chartlab.md

 This function returns a floating-point, pseudo-random number in the range `[0,1]`, which includes all number from zero up to, but not including, 1.
 These numbers have no meaning, the functions generates a new random number every 60 seconds.

-Use the Randon Data Generator to explore different widgets and layouts available in **ChartLab**
+Use the Random Data Generator to explore different widgets and layouts available in **ChartLab**

 ATSD data is data stored in ATSD from a variety of sources including server equipment, network devices, and online resources.
-Use **ChartLab** to access public data stored by ATSD and [install](https://axibase.com/docs/atsd/installation/) the databast to begin uploading your own.
+Use **ChartLab** to access public data stored by ATSD and [install](https://axibase.com/docs/atsd/installation/) the database to begin uploading your own.

 ## Widget